-Jee considered simply walking away, but in the end could not resist following the marines into General Iroh's rooms.
+Jee considered simply walking away, but couldn't resist following the marines into General Iroh's room instead

-First, Jee thought he must have gotten turned around at some point and arrived at the wrong place, because this could not be Iroh's room.
-The room was bare, practical and standardized; nothing like Iroh's personal, clutter-filled quarters onboard Zuko's ship were.
+Upon entering the room, Jee's first impression was that he must have gotten turned around at some point, because this could not be Iroh's room.
+The room looked bare, practical and standardized; nothing like Iroh's clutter-filled quarters back on Zuko's ship were like.

 Had been.
-Jee had to remind himself that Iroh must have lost most of his collections when their old ship had gone up in smoke, and although Jee had personally never been one to cling to belongings, the thought of Iroh's loss made him oddly melancholic.
+Jee had to remind himself that Iroh had lost most of his collections when their ship had gone up in smoke.
+Although Jee had never been one to cling to belongings, the thought of Iroh's loss made him feel oddly melancholic.

 "Haven't you heard?" one of the skull-masked men asked, incredulous.
 "Iroh's a traitor.
 He's been working with the Avatar all along."